14 May 1908: Charles William Furnas, a mechanic for the Wright Company, was the first passenger to fly aboard an airplane.

 The Boeing Model 294, designated XB-15 by the Air Corps, was an experimental airplane designed to determine if a bomber with a 5,000 mile range was possible.
 It was designed at the same time as the Model 299 (XB-17), which had the advantage of lessons learned by the XB-15 design team.
 The XB-15 was larger and more complex than the XB-17 and took longer to complete.
 It first flew more than two years after the prototype B-17.

-Designers had planned to use an experimental 3,421.19-cubic-inch-displacement (56.063 liter) liquid-cooled, supercharged and turbosupercharged Allison V-3420 twenty-four cylinder, four-bank “double V” engine which produced a maximum of 2,885 horsepower at 3,000 r.p.m.
+Designers had planned to use an experimental 3,421.194-cubic-inch-displacement (56.063 liter) liquid-cooled, supercharged and turbosupercharged Allison V-3420 twenty-four cylinder, four-bank “double V” engine.
+It produced a maximum of 2,885 horsepower at 3,000 r.p.m.
 The engine was not available in time, however, and four air-cooled Pratt & Whitney R-1830 (Twin Wasp) engines were used instead.
 With one-third the horsepower, this substitution left the experimental bomber hopelessly underpowered as a combat aircraft.
+(The Douglas XB-19 was retrofitted with V-3420s in 1942, and re-designated XB-19A.)

 The XB-15 was a very large four-engine mid-wing monoplane with retractable landing gear.
 It was of aluminum monocoque construction with fabric-covered flight control surfaces.
 The XB-15 had a ten-man crew which worked in shifts on long duration flights.